Office of the Assistant Vice-Chancellor (Digital Futures)

 The Assistant-Vice Chancellor (Digital Futures) sits within the Office of the Provost, and works closely with Faculty and key groups across the University—including Information Technology Services, the Centre for Academic Development, University Library and Student Academic Services.

-The Assistant Vice-Chancellor (Digital Futures) also champions digital projects that advance Victoria’s position in the digital tertiary environment, including being director of Victoria’s massive open online course programme on the international edX platform and a key member of the steering group that leads work in one area of Victoria’s academic distinctiveness—Spearheading Digital Futures.
+The Assistant Vice-Chancellor (Digital Futures) also champions digital projects that advance the University's position in the digital tertiary environment, including being director of our massive open online course programme on the international edX platform and a key member of the steering group that leads work in one area of our academic distinctiveness—Spearheading Digital Futures.